pechorin/pbr.sh/README.md

-## pbr.sh — provisiong & backup & restore cycle for small hosts
+## pbr.sh — backup & restore for small ubuntu hosts (with remote setup and namespace remapping for docker);

-_Learning experimental server maintance utility with easy command line interface in plain bash_

-**tldr: I kept the minimum number of dependencies and had a great time with shell and bash scripting :), i also complete automation process for my hosts and localhost, but i realized that  I should take a look at the high level solutions like ansible, because big abstractions in bash is as time really time consumptuion process.
-In my case this is reinventing the weel.
-But if you realy need to do this by yourself this work can be you strartint point in this research.**

-Modern devops stack are cool and big, but what if we have only bash?
-This is a little developer attempt to automate provisioning, backup and restore for small hosts machine, running ubuntu with docker, postgresql and mysql.
-This tool suitable for docker volumes and host folders backup.
-Also pbr.sh can be used for localhost forlders backup.
-Latest bash version required.

-**⚠️This is experimental learning script, this is not an alpha either.**
+**⚠️This is just a learning research project and i think i'am accomplish my goals: i have a great time with shell and bash scripting and also i faced with many security problems in context of linux host and containers while trying to do this script really secured.
+Idea behind concept of this workflow is really about security and lazyness.
+But project is archived.
+Where are no support or developing of this.**

+- setup remote server for docker, but in safe way, so containers root don't have host root previliege level (read below about docker namespace remmaping)
+- do remote server backups (host folders, docker volumes, in-docker-mysql, in-host-postgresql)
+- do remote server restores (plain in-folder restore or driver specific restoration mode like "really restore mysql database")
+- do all work with bash, but provide high level of security, so there shouldn't be things like password in environment variables (only via restrictive secrets files)

 ## General safety notes
 - docker containers run with remaped user and group ids. host user id (1000) = docker root id (0);